All Episodes

 Right, exactly.

-And I don't I don't think she realizes that.
+And I don't think she realizes that.

-Well, she may not gotta give her the benefit of the doubt.
+Got to give her the benefit of the doubt.

-Have you have you asked your son, is he affected by any of this kind of thing?
+Is he affected by any of this kind of thing?

 It's different over here than it is now.

-He's been over a month and a half and it's different.
+He's been over a month and a half, and it's different.

-There's There's two reasons for that.
+There's two reasons for that.

-There are one to two million Americans that support the troops and are letting them know via email, regular mail, support of however uh you can imagine they're hearing about it from us.
+And that is that for every Cindy Sheehan and the 100 or 200 squatters that are with her, there are 1 to 2 million Americans that support the troops and are letting them know via email, regular mail, support of however you can imagine.

 They know.

-Uh that's the inescapable conclusion that you draw.
+Every time we hear from one of them, that's the inescapable conclusion that you draw.

-And of course, that just rings bells of joy because you know when the people trying to destroy the morale learn that they're failing, it makes them even more miserable.
+And of course, that just rings bells of joy because, you know, when the people trying to destroy the morale learn that they're failing, it makes them even more miserable.

-But then that starts the cycle, because the more miserable they get, the more miserable they want everybody else to feel.
+But then that starts the cycle because the more miserable they get, the more miserable they want everybody else to feel.

 And so that starts the cycle all over again of trying to spread that misery.